How using your body helps in the creative process

 Doing creates more action.
 Action creates more doing

 The cool thing is, we’re all different.
 We all feel comfortable at different levels.
 My way of working has certainly developed skills I may not have otherwise practised.
 Flash photography allows me to shoot at lower ISO and stay handheld.
 On many occasions, I handhold at slow shutter speeds.
 I’m ok shooting at 1/30 sec in some situations.
 I know that image stabilisation is a big thing for me.
 For tripod users, it’s not something they take advantage of.
 (That just reminded me, there’s a post in that)

-Striving to get as close to the shot I want in camera is huge for me.
+Striving to get as close to the shot I want in the camera is huge for me.
 Here’s why…

 - I do not want to spend hours in front of my computer editing.